Introduction to Medical Microbiology

 You will gain the necessary foundations in medical microbiology through this introductory module, through studying the properties and host range of various micro-organisms involved in infection, as well as the development of appropriate immune responses.

-To define the basic mechanisms and concepts underpinning the science of Immunology and Allergy.
+This module provides an overview of the mechanisms and concepts underpinning the science of immunology and allergy.

 Viral Pathogenesis and Infection

 This module illustrates how viruses interact with cells, what are the underlying molecular mechanisms of infection and replication, and how these interactions lead to clinical disease.